 There are three different ways of selecting elements to be styled.
-Going from highest to lowest order of precedence, they are:
+Going from highest to lowest order of precedence, they are as follows:

-- Referencing by individual ID or attribute selector

-- Referencing in groups by class

-- Referencing by element tags (such as or)
+- 1. Referencing by individual ID or attribute selector - 2.
+Referencing in groups by class - 3.
+Referencing by element tags (such as or)